 Let us handle your case so that you can better focus on the comfort and well-being of your child.
 Contact Dolman Law Group for a free consultation today.

 A Closer Look at the Conditions Caused by Birth Injuries

-CP is a permanent birth injury and life-long condition that will affect both child and parent for the rest of their lives.
+CP is a permanent birth injury and life-long condition that will affect both the child and the parent for the rest of their lives.

 According to Cerebralpalsy.org, CP refers to a series of disorders generally affecting a person’s ability to move.
 This is caused by damage to an infant’s developing brain during pregnancy or delivery or shortly after birth.

 Cerebral palsy may affect a child’s body movement, muscle control, coordination, tone, reflex, posture, and balance.
-People with cerebral palsy may also have visual, learning, hearing, speech, epilepsy, and intellectual impairments.
+Individuals with cerebral palsy may also have visual, learning, hearing, speech, epilepsy, and intellectual impairments.

 In addition to natural causes relating to brain development, CP may be caused by either of the following:

 - Perinatal brain cell death, which occurs during the birthing process as the brain is starved of oxygen or blood vessels rupture